CubeAPM

 Example: How CubeAPM Handles Elasticsearch Monitoring

-cubeapm as best elasticsearch monitoring tool
+cubeapm as the best performance monitoring tool

 CubeAPM provides end-to-end visibility into Elasticsearch clusters through its OpenTelemetry-native architecture that collects metrics, logs, and traces in real time.
 It automatically detects Elasticsearch services, captures detailed cluster statistics, and visualizes performance bottlenecks across nodes, shards, and indices within unified dashboards.